davatorium/rofi/doc/rofi-theme.5.markdown

 The element path can consist of multiple names separated by whitespace or dots.
 Each element may contain any number of letters, numbers and `-`'s.
-The first element in the element path should always start with a `#`.
+The first element in the element path can optionally start with a `#` (for historic reasons).
 Multiple elements can be specified by a `,`.

 This is a valid element name: